nsbowden/fercform1/README.md

 ...
 f1_2017

-The .DBF files can be converted using LibreOffice, which can be downloaded from: https://www.libreoffice.org/download/download/ for your appropriate operating system.
+The .DBF files can be converted using [LibreOffice](https://www.libreoffice.org/download/download/).

 LibreOffice can be called from the command line to process all .DBF files in any one subdirectory.
 For instance to convert all the .DBF files to .csv in f1_1994, the following can be used.